Great-Sun-Group/credex-core/docs/deploy/connectors_workflow.md

 6. **ECR**: Stores the Docker images used by the Fargate tasks.

 The actual creation and management of the ECS cluster, task definitions, and services for Fargate are handled in the `app.yml` workflow and associated terraform module.

+## Infrastructure Outputs

+After applying the Terraform changes, the workflow outputs key infrastructure details, including:

+- VPC ID
+- Subnet IDs
+- Neo4j Security Group ID
+- Key Pair Name
+- ALB Security Group ID

+These outputs are crucial for other modules and workflows that depend on the infrastructure created by the connectors workflow.
+These values are printed to the workflow logs, and are made accessible programmatically to the other modules.

 ## Conclusion